-On May 26, 2021, the Governor signed the Nebraska Broadband Bridge Act (the Act), LB 388 (2021), Neb.
-Rev. Stat. §§ 86-1301 - 86-1310, which created the Nebraska Broadband Bridge Program (NBBP) to facilitate and fund the deployment of broadband networks in unserved and underserved areas of Nebraska.
-On April 19, 2022, the Governor approved LB 1144 (2022), amending sections of the Nebraska Broadband Bridge Act.
+The Nebraska Broadband Bridge Program is a State-funded program created pursuant to the Nebraska Broadband Bridge Act (the Act), Neb.
+Rev. Stat. §§ 86-1301 - 1312, to facilitate and fund the deployment of broadband networks in unserved and underserved areas of Nebraska.
 The Nebraska Public Service Commission (Commission) has the authority to grant awards to assist applicants with eligible infrastructure installation costs for qualifying projects.
-Qualifying projects must provide broadband Internet service scalable to one hundred megabits per second for downloading and one hundred megabits per second for uploading, or greater (100Mbps/100Mbps).
-For program year 2022, applicants are required to provide matching funds equal to at least 50% of the total development costs of the project if located outside a high-cost area, or at least 25% of the total development costs of the project inside a high-cost area.
+Qualifying projects must provide broadband Internet service scalable to one hundred megabits per second for downloading and one hundred megabits per second for uploading (100Mbps/100Mbps), or greater.
+For program year 2023, applicants are required to provide matching funds equal to at least 50% of the total development costs of the project if located outside a high-cost area, or at least 25% of the total development costs of the project if located and provide broadband for total development costs of the project area.

-1.2 2022 Funding Availability
+1.2 2023 Funding Availability

-In the 2021 legislative session, \$20 million was appropriated to this program annually beginning in fiscal year 2021-2022 to be distributed as grants through the program and to pay for administrative costs.
-Additionally, in the 2022 program year, funds that remain uncommitted from the prior grant cycle will be added to the amount available for grant awards.
-The maximum grant funding award cannot exceed 50% of the eligible total project costs if located outside a high-cost area, or 25% of the eligible total project costs of the project if located inside a high-cost area and cannot exceed \$5 million for a single project.
+Pursuant to the Nebraska Broadband Bridge Act, \$20 million is appropriated to this program annually to be distributed as grants through the program and to pay for administrative costs.
+Additionally, in the 2023 program year, funds that remain uncommitted from any prior grant cycles will be added to the amount available for grant awards.
+The maximum grant funding award cannot exceed 50% of the eligible total project costs if located outside a high-cost area, or 75% of the eligible total project costs of the project if located inside a high-cost area and cannot exceed \$5 million for a single project.
+Additional information and maps showing eligible high-cost areas in Nebraska are available on the Commission's website.